-- Broadly speaking, ASKAP will be an excellent transient instrument almost irrespective of system parameters and configuration although accurate identification means that angular resolution should not be worse than 10". - Detection algorithms (software pipelines) for transient detection. - Responding to triggers and generating triggers. - Prompt e-VLBI follow-up of interesting transients using the Australian LBA. - A mode of operation which involves observing the whole sky every day. - The case to provide a capability to discover transients through imaging at 1 ms time resolution by 2015 should be given high priority.
+- Broadly speaking, ASKAP will be an excellent transient instrument almost irrespective of system parameters and configuration although accurate identification means that angular resolution should not be worse than 10". - Detection algorithms (software pipelines) for transient detection. - Responding to triggers and generating triggers. - Prompt e-VLBI follow-up of interesting transients using the Australian LBA. - A mode of operation which involves observing the whole sky every day. - The case to provide a capability to image transients at 1 ms resolution by 2015 should be given high priority.